HZEmpire/HZEmpire.github.io/_pages/about.md

 Feel free to contact me by email if you are students of the above courses.

 ## Working
-Previously I had wonderful internships at the following companies:
+Previously I had wonderful internships at the following institutions:
 - 2022 Summer: [AsiaInfo Technologies](https://www.asiainfo.com/en_us/index.html), as a Software Engineer Intern
 - 2023 Summer: [University of Hong Kong](https://www.hku.hk/), as a Research Assistant at the [Department of Computer Science](https://www.cs.hku.hk/)
+- 2024 Summer: [University of Hong Kong](https://www.hku.hk/), as a Research Assistant at the [Faculty of Architecture](https://www.arch.hku.hk/)
 Thanks for meeting so many talented people and learning so much from them.

 ## Site Visitors